cloud-gov/product/OnboardingChecklist.md

 When someone new joins the cloud.gov team:

-1. [Request a Jira account for NewPerson in the cloud.gov team.](https://cm-jira.usa.gov/projects/JAT/summary).
-You need to supply their name, email address, and phone number.
-2. Create a new issue in Jira in the cloud.gov (CG) project assigned to the `Product Management` team called "Ramp up [NewPerson] on cloud.gov team".
+1. Create a new card in Trello in the cloud.gov program board assigned to the `Product Management` team called "Ramp up [NewPerson] on cloud.gov team".
-3. View the raw source of this file.
+2. View the raw source of this file.
-4. Copy everything below the line into the new issue's body.
+3. Copy the text before the checklists to the Description field of the card.
-5. Replace "NewPerson" with the new person's name.
-6. Replace "Buddy" with the onboarding buddy's name.
+3. Copy each applicable block of tasks into a its own new task list on the card, replacing "NewPerson" with the new person's name and  "Buddy" with the onboarding buddy's name.
-7. Delete any checklists irrelevant for the new person's skill domain (theme).
-8. Submit the issue.
+4. Submit the card.
-9. Assign the issue to the person who bravely volunteered to be the new person's Onboarding Buddy.
+5. Assign the person who bravely volunteered to be the new person's Onboarding Buddy to the card.
-10. Put the issue into the _In Progress_ column in Jira on the cloud.gov *Program Management Board*.
+6. Put the issue into the _Doing_ column.

 ---